yezyilomo/django-restql/README.md

         fields = ['name', 'age', 'program', 'phone_numbers']
 ```

 In a view, these can be used as described earlier in this readme.
 However, if prefetching of `books` always happened, but we did not ask for `{program}` or `program{books}`, then we did an additional query for nothing.
 Conversely, not prefetching can lead to even more queries being triggered.
-When leveraging the `RestQLViewMixin` on a view, the specific fields that warrant a `select_related` or `prefetch_related` can be described.
+When leveraging the `EagerLoadingMixin` on a view, the specific fields that warrant a `select_related` or `prefetch_related` can be described.

 ### View `prefetch_related` and `select_related` syntax